Thinking about pursuing student research opportunities?

 The Undergraduate Research Trauma Training Program is recruiting Veterans (and a limited number of non-Veterans) who are undergraduates to participate in this program sponsored by the National Science Foundation; participating students will earn a $3,370 stipend.
 Learn more about other NSF REU programs.

 Falk Student Research Celebration

 The Falk Student Research Celebration is an annual event that takes place to highlight undergraduate and graduate student research projects mentored by Falk Faculty.
 This event allows students to exercise what they have learned in the classroom, laboratory, through mentoring, and through peer-to-peer exchanges.
 Students submit posters for display and are judged by a committee of faculty, staff, and peers.

 Participants compete for educational funds to present their posters on a larger stage, to attend a conference to gain further insights into their respective fields, or for other educational endeavors.

 The Falk Student Research Celebration inspires students to get involved in a wide variety of academic research.
 This helps students discover new interests, opportunities, and new applications; building critical skills necessary for future careers.

-For more information contact Amy Dumas email@example.com, at the Falk Research Center.
+For more information contact Katie Gratien, email@example.com at the Falk College Office of Research Development.